Skip to content

 Controller Setup

-After the initial deployment is done, a custom realm and a separate client for each (client-) controller (broker, data_provider, data_consumer) is created.
+After the initial deployment is done, different realms with necessary clients are created.
 The external clients are registered in Keycloak via the controller API.
 During the client registration, one also needs to provide Keycloak a certificate that is later used to authenticate the respective controllers.
 All this is currently done dynamically in the CI/CD pipeline (see cluster/helm/.gitlab-ci.yml & cluster/scripts).

 Keycloak administration